3838438org/build-support/pkg/README.2.6.2.txt

     * xproto 7.0.21
   * server:
     * xorg-server 1.10.1 plus other patches
+      * Fixed an issue which could cause incorrect data to be proxied by pbproxy (#476)
+      * Initial applications should have proper xrdb resources (#416)
+      * Fixed a crash/corruption bug resulting from an incorrect offset in RootlessGlyphs

 == Changes in 2.6.1 ==
   * All changes in 2.6.0 plus: